• Skip to primary navigation

 Vegetarian Sloppy Joes

 Smoky, tangy, meaty, and messy - vegetarian sloppy joes are quick & easy, and packed with protein.
-Using meaty mushrooms and hearty lentils, this family-friendly recipe comes together in just 30 minutes, makes excellent leftovers, and is freezer-friendly!
+Using meaty mushrooms and hearty lentils, this family-friendly recipe comes together in just 30 minutes, makes excellent leftovers, and is freezer-friendly.
+They're even better the next day!

-Sometimes we're in the mood for a comfort food classic but don't want anything too heavy.
-Well, I've got you covered with this recipe for vegetarian sloppy joes.
+Sometimes we're in the mood for a comfort food classic but don't want anything too heavy, like my healthy flatbread pizza or Impossible burger meatballs.

-We use lentils and mushrooms to recreate a meaty texture (like in my portobello burgers with smoky ranch slaw), and utilize a combination of fresh and pantry-friendly ingredients to make a tangy, smoky, and hearty sauce.
-It's seasoned with garlic, chili powder, and smoky paprika, and garnished with pickled onions and fresh parsley.
+In this recipe for vegetarian sloppy joes, we use lentils and mushrooms to recreate a meaty texture, and utilize a combination of fresh and pantry-friendly ingredients to make a tangy, smoky, and hearty sauce.

 Jump to: